Asia & South Pacific

 INTERPOL Beijing’s Sub-Bureau for Hong Kong

-INTERPOL Beijing’s Sub-Bureau for Hong Kong is the main platform for all international investigations relating to crimes committed in Hong Kong or Hong Kong citizens committing crime abroad.
-It is the platform for all domestic investigations requiring international outreach, working closely with all INTERPOL member countries and their domestic law enforcement partners to facilitate criminal investigation, intelligence exchange and joint operations targeting transnational crime.
+INTERPOL Beijing’s Sub-Bureau for Hong Kong is the main platform for all international investigations relating to crimes committed either in Hong Kong or by Hong Kong citizens abroad.
+It is the platform for all domestic investigations requiring international outreach, with staff working closely with all INTERPOL member countries and their domestic law enforcement partners to facilitate criminal investigation, intelligence exchange and joint operations targeting transnational crime.

 The Bureau handles all requests for Mutual Legal Assistance in criminal matters, in partnership with the Mutual Legal Assistance Unit of the Department of Justice.
-It has the responsibility of locating fugitives who have fled Hong Kong, and helping INTERPOL member countries to locate fugitives who are believed to be in Hong Kong, with a view to their arrest by the Hong Kong Police Force and the coordination of their extradition.
+It is in charge of locating fugitives who have fled Hong Kong, and helping INTERPOL member countries to locate fugitives who are believed to be in Hong Kong, with a view to their arrest by the Hong Kong Police Force and the coordination of their extradition.